Free shipping over $35

 Step 3: Line It Up and Stick

 Start at the top of your wall.
-Place the exposed backing in place, with at least 2-4 inches of the paper overlapping the top edge of the wall.
-(We’ll trim this at the end.)
+Place the exposed section with 2 to 4 inches of overlap past the ceiling or top edge — you'll trim this at the end.
 Use a level to make sure the panel is perfectly straight.
-If it’s a little off, no biggie.
-Just peel it up and try again
+A little off?
+Just peel it up and try again.

 Start at the top of your wall.
-Place the exposed backing in place, with at least 2-4 inches of the paper overlapping the top edge of the wall.
-(We’ll trim this at the end.)
+Place the exposed section with 2 to 4 inches of overlap past the ceiling or top edge — you'll trim this at the end.
 Use a level to make sure the panel is perfectly straight.
-If it’s a little off, no biggie.
-Just peel it up and try again
+A little off?
+Just peel it up and try again.

 Step 4: Adhere the Panel